Project

 Actions #6

-Updated by Daniel Jones about 9 years ago
+Updated by Daniel Jones almost 10 years ago

 I think I have this working now using wp_handle_upload (thanks pointing me in the right direction, Boone!).
 I'm only allowing jpeg, png, and gif files but could change that.
 One issue that I wasn't able to resolve is that the way the plugin was written, the file it uses for the header logo is hard to update (as in change its location), so instead I just overwrite that same file with the new upload.
 This means some forced file-type conversion since the original is a png.
 I tested with uploading other file types though and it seems to work fine.